 - Freemake Video Downloader (https://www.freemake.com/free_video_downloader/) is the fastest online video download tool due to the multi-stream technology.
 It allows users to save even huge videos at a record speed.
 Of course, your PC capacity and Internet connection speed play their important roles.
 But having been compared to the similar products, Freemake Downloader took its first place.

 - our software is recognized as "Best of 2010" and "Best of 2011" by Lifehacker, PCWorld, PCMag, DownloadSquad, PC Advisor, and other famous tech blogs and magazines.
 The reviews of award-winning Freemake utilities can be found both on the official magazines' websites and in paper copies.
+Top tech jounalists recommend to use our tools to convert between formats, burn DVD on Windows, download clips from streaming websites.
 The software has also been taken numerous times on CD and DVD cover discs.
 We announce this July the month of Freemake and invite everyone to celebrate our birthday!
 Every week we'll present you with new products and features.
 Stay tuned with Freemake and spread a word about our birthday wherever you can!